savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 - Setup Testcontainers and WireMock as Docker containers
 - Improve test for context caching

-### Slot 4 (70 Minutes): Advanced Testing Techniques and Best Practices
+### Lab 4 (70 Minutes): Advanced Testing Techniques and Best Practices

 - Discuss Exercise from Slot 3

 - Common Spring Boot testing pitfalls and how to avoid them
-  - 1. ABC
+  - 1. @SpringBootTest Obsession
-  - 2. @SpringBootTest Obsession
+  - 2. @Mock, @MockBean, @MockitoBean
   - 3. JUnit 4 vs. 5 pitfall
 - Best practices for testing Spring Boot applications
   - 1. Parallelizing tests
   - 2. Get help from AI
   - 3. Mutation testing -> show in action

+- AI and testing
+  - GitHub Copilot
+  - Diffblue
+  - Claude COde

-- Final thoughts
+- Outlook
+  - Still feature dev happening, see @ServiceConnection, MockMvcTester

 - Pitch follow-up courses/workshops
+  - Want to also onboard your colleauges?
+Being the only one in the office to care about testing is hard
+  - On-demand courses

-- Q&A round
+- Summary

 - Try to gather feedback, make the connect on LinkedIn
 - Certificates for the participants, reach out via LinkedIn or mail

+- Q&A round

 ## Domain Model